 Pros of Pressfolios

-- A clean page design containing three sections — a header, stories (your samples), and an About section.
+- A clean page design containing three sections — a header, stories (your writing projects), and an About section.

 - You can organize your stories by section (aka niche).